 Pelicia E. Hall

-Hall is a member of the Mississippi Bar Association, the National Bar Association, the Magnolia Bar Association, Capital Area Bar Association, the Mississippi Women Lawyers Association, the American Bar Association, the American Correctional Association and the Association of State Correctional Administrators.
-She also serves on the board of directors for the Association of Women Executives in Corrections.
+Hall is a member of the Mississippi Bar Association, the National Bar Association, Magnolia Bar Association, Capital Area Bar Association, Mississippi Women Lawyers Association, American Bar Association, American Correctional Association, Association of State Correctional Administrators, and Association of Women Executives in Corrections, where she serves on the board of directors.

 View Executive Staff.